 So, if homeopathy wants to compete in the domain of evidence-based practice then it NEEDS to focus on some of these positive findings in lesser quality studies, like the two you have shared, and run high quality studies that prove the results are actually true.
 More and more lesser quality studies aren’t going to help your argument.
 Instead of bombarding people with lots of lower quality evidence the focus should be on conducting a few higher quality studies – which, as far as I’m aware, is lacking to date.

 A nonsense argument I’ve heard from alternative medicine practioners is “There’s no money in it for Big Pharma so the studies will never be run”.
 As I’ve said previously, it’s not up to Big Pharma to run studies on competitors products.
 Big Pharma MUST produce high quality studies to support claims about its own products before it can sell them.
 It is up to the producers of homeopathy products to do the same.
-Alternative medicine is not a cottage industry – as I said in my answer, Boiron had first 6 monthsof 2014.
+Alternative medicine is not a cottage industry – as I said in my answer, Boiron had 261 million Euros in sales in the first 6 monthsof 2014.
 There is no reason that they cannot use a fraction of this to run studies to prove the efficacy of their product.
-There are 26,000 other groups publishing randomised control trials every year – it can’t be too hard!in sales in the
+There are 26,000 other groups publishing randomised control trials every year – it can’t be too hard!

 Furthermore, if the homeopathy community is truly committed to evidence-based practice then they should be demanding this from the producers of their medicine.
 Doctors refuse to accept treatments until confronted by high quality evidence.
 Alternative medicine practitioners could demand the same from their own pharmacology industry and refuse to prescribe anything until the conclusive evidence is published.
 Only with this motivation will producers of alternative medicine products be forced to invest in proper research.
 Until then they will just continue making profits from products that have no good evidence as to whether they are effective or not.